-I’ve been known to monologue endlessly about the importance of knowing oneself.
-It’s a topic that — if included on a Venn Diagram — would be a massive circle overlapping all others.
+I’ve been known to monologue about the importance of knowing oneself.
+It’s a topic that, if presented on a Venn Diagram, would be a massive circle overlapping all others.
 If you don’t know yourself, how can you know what goals to work toward, or what you’re willing to do to reach those goals?

-This is an important question to ask yourself, because knowing what you will do is only half the picture.
+Knowing what you will do is only half the picture.
 It defines the ground floor, but you don’t know where the ceiling is.
-You can’t have a complete, stable structure without a surface on which to hang the chandelier.
+You can’t have a complete, stable structure without a surface upon which to hang the chandelier.

 I wrestle with these kinds of questions, not because they’re likely to be situations I’ll face (I doubt I’ll ever have to choose between killing a guy or not, with my entrepreneurial ambitions hanging in the balance), but because the answers tell me something about myself, and help me make decisions in the real world that would otherwise seem quite murky and difficult.

-Knowing that I would much rather succeed moderately and adhere to my standards than succeed wildly, knowing that I had broken my ethical code (something I’ll have to live with for the rest of my life) allows me to make better decisions when, say, I’m trying to decide between business models or expansion opportunities.
+Knowing that I would much rather succeed moderately and adhere to my standards than succeed wildly knowing that I had broken my ethical code (something I’d have to live with for the rest of my life) allows me to make better decisions when, say, I’m trying to decide between expansion opportunities.
 Which one better aligns with my sense of morality?
-‘Difficult questions’ become far simpler when you’re able to eliminate options based on what you know will make you happy and what will lower your quality of life.
+‘Difficult questions’ become far simpler when you’re able to eliminate options based on what you know will make you happy and what you know will lower your quality of life.

-Of course, everyone has different moral standards and priorities, so this isn’t something that can be taught; not as a statement, anyway.
+Of course, everyone has different moral standards and priorities, so this isn’t something that can be easily taught.
 The only way to know which paths are ideal for you to take is to better know yourself, and to do that, you have to ask yourself questions.
 A great many of them, if you want to know yourself intimately.

-I like to ask myself one tough question per day, and really ponder over it until I come up with a confident, comfortable answer.
-They don’t have to be complex questions; even something as simple as “Your house is on fire, and you can only grab two things (pets and people don’t count) as you run out the door; what do you take with you?” works well, and the true answers (not the ones you feel you’re expected to give) might surprise you.
+I like to ask myself one tough question per day, and really ponder it until I come up with a confident, comfortable answer.
+They don’t have to be complex questions: even something as simple as, “Your house is on fire, and you can only grab two things (pets and people don’t count) as you run out the door, what do you take with you?” works well.
+And the actual answers (rather than the ones you feel you’re expected to give) might surprise you.

 The more you know yourself, the better your decisions and lifestyle will be.
-Take the time to ask yourself questions and answer them honestly.
-Otherwise you’ll never hang that chandelier.
+Take the time to ask yourself difficult questions and answer them honestly.
+Otherwise you’ll never be able to hang that chandelier.